16 people will die today waiting for an organ that could come from a living donor.

 - Each year, more than 88,000 Americans die from causes related to kidney failure.

 What are other benefits of transplantation and living donation?

-- Patients who received a kidney from a deceased donor – 71%
+- Patients who received kidneys from deceased donors – 78.2%

-- Patients who received a kidney from a living donor – 80%
+- Patients who received kidneys from living donors – 88.1%